Loburu Geysers and Hot Springs, Lake Bogoria

 Hot springs and geysers of Lake Bogoria

-As in many other places in Great Rift Valley, the volcanic heat here is not far away.
+As in many other places in the Great Rift Valley, the volcanic heat here is not far away.
 The ground here is formed by geologically recent volcanic rocks from Miocene – Pleistocene.

 Around Lake Bogoria are some 200 hot springs with water temperatures from 39 to 98.5° C. Nearly all these springs are very close to the lake or – even inside the lake.

-There are several larger groups of hot springs around Lake Bogoria, in four of these groups are known geysers.
+There are several larger groups of hot springs around Lake Bogoria, four of these groups are known geysers.

 Some 60 hot springs with 6 geysers are located in Loburu.
 Further south is Chemurkeu group with 40 springs, including 4 geysers.
 At the south-eastern end are Koibobei springs with at least 3 geysers.
 At the eastern side are Losaramat springs with 17 springs, 3 geysers among them.
 Together – at least 16 geysers.
 Since 1975 here have been registered at least 18 geysers, but several have disappeared now.